-Here's how we will help.
-Classroom environment/set up: Attention Ensure all adults in the lesson know the child well and can recognise when to enforce rules and when not to.
-A non-confrontational approach will Deficit help the child to self-regulate and reduce any anxiety and arousal; Ensure any rules are consistently implemented and reinforced - for Hyperactivity example those during group discussions.
-(School rules may need to be differentiated; Disorder Consider seating arrangements to minimise distractions (eg at the end of a row, or the back of the classroom).
+- Ensure all adults in the lesson know the child well and can recognise when to enforce rules and when not to.
+A non-confrontational approach will help the child to self-regulate and reduce any anxiety and arousal; - Ensure any rules are consistently implemented and reinforced for example those during group discussions.
+(School rules may need to be differentiated) - Consider seating arrangements to minimise distractions (eg at the end of a row, or the back of the classroom).
 Paired working, or support from a positive role model may help the child to focus.
-They may also struggle to work in a group, so paired seating may be preferable; Allow a calming-down period before the lesson starts, especially if it follows a breaktime/lunchtime, as transition points may be difficult for the child to manage.
-Resources and equipment you might consider before the lesson: A timer will provide a focus for the child's attention, enabling them to complete a task; A 'time-out' card.
-This may support the child with moderating their own behaviour and to take responsibility for their actions; Listening to music on headphones while engaging with sedentary tasks, tests, or extended writing may help focus attention; Consider which rewards you might use to reinforce positive behaviour (in discussion with the child) and ensure these are given immediately upon task completion; The child may wish to use a word processor if their work is disorganised/illegible; A 'stress ball', or other fiddle object (agreed by the SENCO) may help with concentration.
-Teaching methods to consider: Ensure instructions are delivered clearly, concisely and step by step.
-Ask
+They may also struggle to work in a group, so paired seating may be preferable; - Allow a calming-down period before the lesson starts, especially if it follows a breaktime/lunchtime, as transition points may be difficult for the child to manage.

+- A timer will provide a focus for the child's attention, enabling them to complete a task; - A 'time-out' card.
+This may support the child with moderating their own behaviour and to take responsibility for their actions; - Listening to music on headphones while engaging with sedentary tasks, tests, or extended writing may help focus attention; - Consider which rewards you might use to reinforce positive behaviour (in discussion with the child) and ensure these are given immediately upon task completion; - The child may wish to use a word processor if their work is disorganised /illegible; - A 'stress ball', or other fiddle object (agreed by the SENCO) may help with concentration.

-- the child to repeat them back, or have them written on a prompt sheet; - Explicitly teach, reinforce and role model strategies to improve listening skills and encourage note taking; - Encourage the use of pictures, or diagrams to represent thoughts and ideas: - Use subtle, visual pre-agreed cues, to remind the child when they are off
+- Ensure instructions are delivered clearly, concisely and step by step.
+Ask the child to repeat them back, or have them written on a prompt sheet; - Explicitly teach, reinforce and role model strategies to improve listening skills and encourage note taking; - Encourage the use of pictures, or diagrams to represent thoughts and ideas: - Use subtle, visual pre-agreed cues, to remind the child when they are off